 Newegg Marketplace has grown in recent years with an increasing contribution to Newegg's total sales.
-In 2018, 2019, and 2020, its Newegg Marketplace generated GMV of \$472.1 million, \$495.2 million, and \$663.7 million, respectively, representing a CAGR of 12%, for the years 2018 to 2020, and accounted for approximately 19.6%, 25.6%, and 25.2%, respectively, of its total GMV.
-During the same periods, its Newegg Marketplace generated net sales of \$43.2 million, \$46.0 million, and \$58.1 million, respectively, representing a CAGR of 10% for the years 2018 to 2020, and accounted for 2.2%, 3.0%, and 2.7%, respectively, of its total net sales.
+In 2017, 2018, 2019, and for the six months ended June 30, 2020, its Newegg Marketplace generated GMV of \$412.8 million, \$472.1 million, \$495.2 million, and \$335.0 million, respectively, representing a CAGR of 6%, for the years 2017 to 2019, and accounted for approximately 16.7%, 19.6%, 25.6%, and 29.3%, respectively, of its total GMV.
+During the same periods, its Newegg Marketplace generated net sales of \$37.2 million, \$43.2 million, \$46.0 million, and \$33.5 million, respectively, representing a CAGR of 7% for the years 2017 to 2019, and accounted for 1.8%, 2.2%, 3.0%, and 3.9%, respectively, of its total net sales.
 Over time, Newegg expects its Marketplace GMV, both in absolute amount and as a percentage of total GMV, to continue to grow.

 Newegg believes the Marketplace model provides it with a number of benefits.
-As compared with direct sales, the use of the Marketplace model contributes to its working capital and cash flow as there is no need to maintain inventory.
+As compared with direct sales, the use of the marketplace model contributes to its working capital and cash flow as there is no need to maintain inventory.
 Additionally, as the number of sellers and brands on the Newegg Marketplace continues to expand, the choices available to customers also should grow, generating strong momentum for its continued growth.
 Newegg believes that the integration of its direct sales and Marketplace operations has created a virtuous, self-reinforcing cycle.